 🍅 Ingredient notes

-- Sauce - I always have a batch of my old school italian gravy in the freezer to use for pasta or pizza.
+- Sauce - I always have a batch of my Italian gravy in the freezer to use for pizza sauce if needed.
 You can also use your favorite store bought pizza sauce if that is easier.

 - Toppings - One of my favorite cast iron pizza toppings is margherita style.
 This consists of sliced mozzarella and tomatoes and fresh basil.
-For even more topping ideas, see the variations section below.
+For even more topping ideas, check out my lists of suggestions below.

 🔪 Step by step instructions

-First, combine the water and yeast in a bowl and allow it to sit for 5 minutes.
-Add olive oil, salt and 4 cups of the flour and stir to form the dough.
+First, combine the warm water and yeast in a large bowl and then let it to sit for 5 minutes.
+Add the olive oil, salt and 4 cups of the bread flour and stir with a wooden spoon to form the dough.

 Sprinkle cornmeal in the cast iron pan and then place the round of dough on top of the cornmeal.
-Gently push the dough around the bottom and up the sides of the pan the best that you can.
+Push the dough around the bottom and also up the sides of the pan the best that you can.

-The crust is now pre-baked and can be either topped with sauce and toppings and finished in the oven, or you can remove it from the skillet and pre-bake the other crust.
+The crust is now pre-baked and toppings can be added.
+Either finish the pizza in the oven, or remove it from the skillet and pre-bake the other crust.

-Top each pre-baked cast iron pizza crust with half of the marinara and then alternate adding slices of mozzarella and tomatoes.
-Sprinkle the crust with parmesan cheese and then it's ready to finish off in the oven.
+Top each pre-baked cast iron skillet pizza crust with half of the marinara sauce.
+Then, alternate adding slices of mozzarella and tomatoes in an even layer.
+Sprinkle the crust with parmesan cheese and then it's ready to finish off in the oven at high heat.

-Cook the pizzas in a 525˚ oven for about 10 minutes or until the crust is golden brown and cheese is melted.
-The pizzas can be finished off in the cast iron skillet, on a sheet pan or directly on the oven rack.
+Cook the pizzas in a 525˚ oven for about 10 minutes or until the crust is golden brown and cheese melted.
+The pizzas can finish cooking in the cast iron pans, on a sheet pan or directly on the oven rack.

-Top the finished cast iron pizza with fresh basil leaves and allow to cool for 5-10 minutes before slicing.
+Top the finished cast iron pizza with fresh basil leaves and allow to cool for 5-10 minutes on a cutting board before slicing.

 If you ever don't recognize a tool or skill that I mention, be sure to look it up in the Glossary of Cooking Terms and Definitions for more information.

-Don't add too much flour to the dough or it will be hard to knead and it will not rise well.
-The dough should be tacky when touched, but it shouldn't stick to your hands.
+- Don't add too much flour to the dough or it will be hard to knead and it will not rise well.
+The dough should be tacky to the touch, but it shouldn't stick to your hands.

 🍕 More pizza recipes